Skip to main content

 Element Moves

-In order to identify moves, the source section (deleted block) is marked as moved (with a suffixed id value for validity).
+In order to identify moves, the source section (deleted block) is marked as moved with a suffixed id value for validity and a revision attribute as 'move-source-{moveid}'.
+The added section with have the changes between the two and will be represented using a a revision attribute as 'move-target-{moveid}'.

 The default state for this new feature is set to disabled.
 It would need to be explicitly enabled using an API call to make use of it.